 - Minimum dietary energy requirement (MDER) – In a specified age/sex category, the minimum amount of dietary energy per person that is considered adequate to meet the energy needs at a minimum acceptable BMI of an individual engaged in low physical activity.
 If referring to an entire population, the minimum energy requirement is the weighted average of the minimum energy requirements of the different age/sex groups.
 It is expressed as kilocalories per person per day.

-- Dietary energy supply (DES) – Food available for human consumption, expressed in kilocalories per person per day (kcal/person/day).
+- Dietary energy/protein/fat supply – Food available for human consumption, expressed in kilocalories per person per day (kcal/person/day).
 At country level, it is calculated as the food remaining for human use after deduction of all non-food utilizations (i.e. food = production + imports + stock withdrawals − exports − industrial use − animal feed – seed – wastage − additions to stock).
 Wastage includes losses of usable products occurring along distribution chains from farm gate (or port of import) up to the retail level.
+However, such values do not include consumption-level waste (i.e. retail, restaurant and household waste) and therefore overestimates the average amount of food actually consumed.

 - Dietary energy supply adequacy – Dietary energy supply as a percentage of the average dietary energy requirement.